wri/earth-dashboard/README.md

 - _index_: homepage.
 - _about_: about page _(it's actually loading the homepage with the navigation menu open and the about tab selected)_.
 - _404_: custom page not found layout.

-_Please take this into account where a page should be placed based on these criteria._
+- _sign-in_: back office log in page.

-Every time you add a new page, you will need to tell _Next_ when it should load it.
-This can be done in the `./routes.js` file.
+_NOTE: The way pages and routing works have changed in the last versions of `Next.js` has changed in the most recent versions of the library.
+For more information about how this works in the version that ED uses - `9.5.3` please check the [official routing documentation](https://nextjs.org/docs/routing/introduction)._

-Apart from the custom pages, there are 3 unique pages defined by _Next_ will see below:
+Apart from the custom pages, there exist the following 3 unique pages defined by _Next_:

 #### _app
-The page of pages.
-All ready will inherit from this one, so keep in mind this.
-Earth Dashboard's pages are connect to redux thanks to this file.
-It also sets some states and fetches used in the whole app.
-You can find more info [here](https://github.com/zeit/next.js#custom-app).
+Page overriding the default page initialization.
+The code included here applies to all the rest of pages defined for the app. _Please refer to the [Custom `App`](https://nextjs.org/docs/advanced-features/custom-app) section of the official documentation for more information about this._

 #### _document
-Contains the definition of how the app will be rendered.
-You can find more info [here](https://github.com/zeit/next.js#custom-document).
+Custom Document page used to augment the application's `<html>` and `<body>` tags. _Please refer to the [Custom `Document`](https://nextjs.org/docs/advanced-features/custom-document) section of the official documentation for more information about this._

 #### _error
-Fallback page where the app leads if there has been an error, or the route doesn't exit.
-It can be customized.
-You can find more info [here](https://github.com/zeit/next.js#custom-error-handling).
+Custom error page _(only shown in production)_. _Please refer to the [Custom Error Page](https://nextjs.org/docs/advanced-features/custom-error-page) section of the official documentation for more information about this._

 ### **./layouts**
-Layouts are the second component to be loaded through the page.
+Layouts are the second component to be loaded as part of the page render process.
 They contain all components that will be displayed in the page.
-Layouts do _not_ fetch data, they wait for it.
-Inner components could ask for data though.
+Layouts don't directly fetch data but rather wait for it.
+Internal components could ask for data though.

 Layouts should follow the same folder structure as pages.
 For example: if you need created your `myawesome` page in `pages/app/myawesome`, the layout for this page should be placed in `layouts/app/myawesome` and so on.